dd9jn/rfc4880bis/crypto-refresh.md

 - OpenPGP Messages ({{openpgp-messages}})
 - Detached Signatures ({{detached-signatures}})

-Each sequence has an explicit grammar of what packet types ({{packet-type-registry}}) can appear in what place.
+Each sequence has an explicit grammar of what packet types ({{packet-types-registry}}) can appear in what place.
 The presence of an unknown critical packet, or a known but unexpected packet is a critical error, invalidating the entire sequence (see {{packet-criticality}}).
 On the other hand, unknown non-critical packets can appear anywhere within any sequence.
 This provides a structured way to introduce new packets into the protocol, while making sure that certain packets will be handled strictly.